 ICMuS has its own professional concert series every Thursday lunchtime during term-time, ’Live in the King’s Hall’, given by world-class professional musicians from a very wide range of music genres and to which entrance is free of charge.

-Later each Thursday afternoon there is a one-hour Student Performance where students have the chance to perform for, and listen to, their colleagues from all genres – folk, classical, contemporary, jazz and popular.
+Each Thursday afternoon we run performance workshops and masterclasses and they are followed by a one-hour public Student Performance where students have the chance to perform for, and listen to, their colleagues from all genres – folk, classical, contemporary, jazz and popular.

 Staff-supervised ensembles include:

 • free improvisation group